R. Gordon Rinderknecht

 My academic research primarily focuses on the experience of social isolation, loneliness, and its intersections with technology.
 I am also highly interested in the opportunities and challenges associated with online data collection.
 My work has been funded by the National Science Foundation and published in Sociological Methodology, Social Problems, a chapter I co-led in the Research Handbook on Digital Sociology, and elsewhere.

-My work at RAND extends my academic focus through an Alfred P. Sloan Foundation grant to study the non-monetary burdens of caregiving, including social isolation.
-My interests in technology are reflected in my research on malign foreign influence.
-My other work focuses on personnel issues in the United States military, especially as they relate to family policy, servicemember well-being, and veteran support.
-This work is currently funded by the Office of the Secretary of Defense, the Air Force Personnel Center, and was previously funded by the Heinz Endowments.
+My work at RAND extended my academic focus through an Alfred P. Sloan Foundation grant to study the non-monetary burdens of caregiving, including social isolation.
+My interests in technology were reflected in my research on malign foreign influence.
+My other work focused on personnel issues in the United States military, especially as they relate to family policy, service member well-being, and veteran support.
+This work was funded by the Office of the Secretary of Defense, the Air Force Personnel Center, and Heinz Endowments.

 Non-Academic Publications